-AFS are non-derivative financial assets that are designated as available-for-sale or are not classified in any of the three preceding categories.
+AFS financial assets are non-derivative financial assets that are designated as available-for-sale or are not classified in any of the three preceding categories.
 These investments are initially recorded at fair value.
-After initial measurement, AFS are remeasured at fair value.
+After initial measurement, AFS financial assets are remeasured at fair value.

 Fair value gains and losses of monetary and non-monetary securities are reported as a separate component of equity until the investment is derecognised or investment is determined to be impaired.
 Fair value gains and losses of monetary securities denominated in a foreign currency are analysed between translation differences resulting from changes in amortised cost of the security and other changes in the carrying amount of the security.
-The translation differences on monetary securities are recognised in statement of income; translation differences on non-monetary securities are reported as a separate component of equity until the investment is derecognised.
+The translation differences on monetary securities are recognised in profit or loss; translation differences on nonmonetary securities are reported as a separate component of equity until the investment is derecognised.

-On derecognition or impairment, the cumulative fair value gains and losses previously reported in equity is transferred to the statement of income.
+On derecognition or impairment, the cumulative fair value gains and losses previously reported in equity is transferred to profit or loss.